CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/task-mgmt-methodology.md

 ### Agile Integration with Kanban

 Our workflow integrates Agile as the overarching Project Management Methodology and Kanban as the Task Management Methodology.
 Kanban provides the visual structure that makes our Agile process tangible.
-Together, they provide a balance of structure with adaptability and provide our team with a clear framework for iterative planning, collaboration and visual task tracking while supporting feedback-driven iteration and continuous improvement [Atlassian, 2025](https://www.atlassian.com/agile).
+Together, they provide a balance of structure with adaptability and provide our team with a clear framework for iterative planning, collaboration and visual task tracking while supporting feedback-driven iteration and continuous improvement [Atlassian, 2025: The Agile Coach](https://www.atlassian.com/agile).

 Because our project is being completed within a learning environment with assessment timelines, we adopted some Scrum practices, such as sprint planning, daily stand-ups and retrospectives to create a time boxed rhythm and maintain accountability across deliverables.
 These activities support communication, shared ownership and reflection while keeping our progress aligned with deadlines.
-This combined approach aligns with Atlassian’s Agile Coach (2025) guidance that Agile principles can be applied through various frameworks [Atlassian, 2025](https://www.atlassian.com/agile).
+This combined approach aligns with Atlassian’s Agile Coach (2025) guidance that Agile principles can be applied through various frameworks [Atlassian, 2025: Kanban vs. Scrum](https://www.atlassian.com/agile/teams/scrum-kanban-agile).

-### *Diagram Figure 1: Kanban Workflow in Practice*
+_Diagram Figure 1: Kanban Workflow in Practice_

 ```mermaid
 sequenceDiagram